 E-commerce has undoubtedly changed how we shop.
-These days, people buy products while scrolling through social media and they expect information fast.
+These days, people buy products while scrolling through social media, expecting information fast.
+The customer experience when browsing for products online has become as important as the product itself.
+This is because users now expect a certain quality of customer service from companies.

-In this era of empowered customers, users expect a quality experience.
-In fact, the experience users receive to determine their buying decision.
+In fact, the experience users receive determines their buying decision.
 Imagine how you’d react if you were to stumble upon a product listing that lacks photos but has an excellent description, rating, and recommendations.
 You probably wouldn’t purchase the product.

 Read More:- Amazon Product photography tips: